ubaldot/vim-writegood/README.md

 ```
 :WriteGoodToggle
 ```
-messages are displayed in the command-line.
+messages are displayed in the command-line.<br>

 The diagnostic messages are not automatically updated.
 You must run `:WriteGoodToggle` twice to refresh.